By day, I’m an entrepreneur who helps 9-5ers and startups stand out in their field and get noticed by the right people.

 I say this with the sincerest puppy dog smile–communicate your pitch idea within the first paragraph and keep your email to 300 words or less.

 Also, I don’t open a lot of attachments (many of my journo friends despise them as well).
-So put your press release in the body of an email.
+So personalize your intro then copy your press release in the body of an email.

 If you have to add attachments like photos or a media kit (which I rarely read—that’s a separate post), share your files using a link to Dropbox or Google Drive.
 Many times people attach mega files (20+MB) to an email and it takes up too much space in my inbox and it’s simply unnecessary.